Premier League clubs have until October 5 to do main business; additional domestic window between Premier League and EFL runs from October 5-16

 UEFA has set a deadline of October 6 for Premier League clubs to register squads for the Champions League and Europa League.
 The new timeframe allows top-flight clubs to do the majority of their business before then.

-Philippe Coutinho continues to be linked with a return to the Premier League, while the futures of Mesut Ozil, Jack Grealish and Harry Kane have come under scrutiny.
+Philippe Coutinho continues to be linked with a return to the Premier League, while the future of Mesut Ozil remains under scrutiny.

 Keep up to date with all the latest on Sky Sports News and our digital platforms.